Aiden-Frost/DailySnaps-localhost/README.md

 conda activate djangoenv
 ```

-5. Install Django using pip (pip is inbuilt in python when Anaconda is installed)
+5. Install Django using pip (pip is inbuilt in python when Anaconda is installed) (Django 3.0 and above )
 ```
 pip install django
 ```

-6. Install GoogleNews and NewsApi
+6. Install GoogleNews, NewsApi and six
 ```
 pip install GoogleNews
 pip install newsapi-python
+pip install six
 ```

 7. Generate a secret key for your django app using